 Homeschoolers usually spend a significant portion of their days at home.
-The many hours of projects, crafts, meals, experiments, and exuberant learning that happen every day in a homeschooling house can add up to a significant amount of clutter and chaos.
+The many hours of projects, crafts, meals, and experiments that happen every day in a homeschooling house can add up to a significant amount of clutter and chaos.
 What are some ways to keep your home and your family from getting overwhelmed by this?

-Observe the patterns in your house.
 How are family members using the space?
 Where do piles of things usually grow?
 One of the biggest challenges in any house is keeping things up off the floor.
 Where do things most often get dropped?
 If you have a perpetual pile that grows unbidden in a particular place, it’s a sure sign that those items need a permanent home nearby.
-Put baskets for hats/mittens near where coats are hung.
+Put baskets for hats and mittens near where coats are hung.
 Unfinished works of art may need a shelf near the crafts area.

 Who is responsible for tidying up and when?
 Setting aside regular time once or twice each day for routine clean-up can help keep the clutter from growing.
-You may find it helpful to assign a container to each family member – a basket, bin, or box – where anyone can deposit items belonging to the owner.
-Put trash/recycling containers in every room where trash is generated.
+You may find it helpful to assign a container to each family member—a basket, bin, or box—where anyone can deposit items belonging to the owner.
+Put trash and recycling containers in every room where waste is generated.

 Make it a habit to weed out and discard unwanted items on an ongoing basis.
+This is especially true for homeschool curriculum materials, which can be quite costly and may be of use to other families in your community.
 Things that are broken should be fixed or discarded.
 Papers can often be recycled.
-If you feel overwhelmed, just deal with the pile or item that you bump into first — then repeat, repeat, repeat.
+If you feel overwhelmed, just deal with the pile or item that you bump into first—then repeat, repeat, repeat.

-If your children have a hard time decluttering, play a fun family game of “Keep or Don’t Keep?”
+If your children have a hard time decluttering, make it a game: “Keep or Don’t Keep?”
 See how fast you can sort through a pile together.
-Start with two containers for sorting things into – one “keep” bin and one “toss” bin.
+Start with two containers for sorting things into—one “keep” bin and one “toss” bin.
 Hold up each item in turn and ask dramatically, “Keep?
 Or don’t keep?”
 Encourage your child to respond as quickly as possible for each item.
 Time yourselves if it adds to the excitement.
-When the pile is gone, you can whisk the “toss” pile out of sight to quietly dispose of later.
+When the pile is gone, you can whisk the “toss” pile out of sight to minimize a change of heart.

 - Hooks to hang things on